Darbnik: A new home for Armenian refugees

-Almost 90 percent of the population of Darbnik village in the Ararat Region of Armenia is made up of refugees from Azerbaijan, Iraq and Syria.
+Gayane Mirzoyan, a journalist from Armenia, writes about the people she met in Darbnik village in the Ararat Region of Armenia, where almost 90 percent of the population is made up of refugees from Azerbaijan, Iraq and Syria.

 Lying just 10 kilometres from Yerevan, over the last 28 years Darbnik village has become home to refugees from three conflicts.
 In the early 1990s, Armenians fleeing the Armenian-Azerbaijani conflict in Nagorny Karabakh came here from Azerbaijan.
 In 2009, social housing appeared for refugees from Iraq, with 46 Armenian families from Iraq receiving accommodation.
 Several years later, they were joined by Syrian refugees.